rabin-joshi-cognizant/cognizant-enablement/README.md

 There are several mandatory features that the application must possess in order to be considered complete.
 These include:

-- Demonstration of a reactive framework (such as RxSwift or ReactiveCocoa).
+- Demonstration of unidirectional data flow architecture (using a framework such as [ReSwift](https://github.com/ReSwift/ReSwift) or [TCA](https://github.com/pointfreeco/swift-composable-architecture)).
 - Demonstration of Combine, Apple's new framework for reactive programming.
 - Demonstration of unit testing, including how to write and run tests for your code.